If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Function of Lipids

-Dietary fats are a required source for essential fatty acids and fat-soluble vitamins.
+Dietary fats are a required source of essential fatty acids and fat-soluble vitamins.

 Functions of Dietary Fats